cmhh/rbnz/README.md

 )
 ```

-This repo includes a simple-ish Scala library which has entrypoints which:
+This repo includes a simple(-ish) Scala library which has entry-points which:

 * download all Excel files listed on the [RBNZ statistics page](https://www.rbnz.govt.nz/statistics)
 * import most Excel files and output as a SQLite database